Pages

 Volvo C303 Pansarvärnspjästerrängbil

-As I start preparing for the Analogue painting challenge I have been focusing on building kits for our “Whisky on the Rocks” Cold War Wargames Holiday from the 3rd to the 7th of May 2024.
+As I start preparing for the Analogue painting challenge I have been focusing on building kits for our “Whisky on the Rocks” Cold War Wargames Holiday from in October 2024.
 My Swedes need quite a bit of anti armour to deal with the Soviet VDV division that will oppose them.
 The

 Volvo C303 Pansarvärnspjästerrängbil 1/72 Gecko Resin kit

 Another kit review of Gecko Heavy Industries 1/76th scale resin kit.
 The Volvo C303 Pansarvärnspjästerrängbil 90mm recoiless anti tank gun.
-The only model of this kit that I am aware of for 20mm wargaming, I needed to purchase this for my Swedes for our Cold War event “Whisky on the Rocks” at French Wargame Holidays from 3rd to 7th May 2024.
+The only model of this kit that I am aware of for 20mm wargaming, I needed to purchase this for my Swedes for our Cold War event “Whisky on the Rocks” at French Wargame Holidays 4-7th October 2024.

 The kit is resin with four options for the build, a complete clear resin cabin with stowed gun, a half cabin with stowed gun, a windscreen with roll cage mounted or a firing version with folded down screen and roll frame.